 As businesses increasingly rely on digital connectivity and technology to improve operations, inter-connectivity and sales, millennial expertise can be a big boon.
-As the most “connected” age group Millennials practically live in the “cloud.”
-For them it’s second nature to stream content, network socially, and complete work tasks all within a few successive clicks of a connected device.
+As the most “connected” age group, Millennials practically live in the “cloud.”
+For them, it’s second nature to stream content, network socially, and complete work tasks within a few successive clicks of a connected device.

-Millennials on the whole are also vastly in tune with the latest trends in social media and generally anything that will make their work or chores simpler.
+Millennials, on the whole, are also vastly in tune with the latest trends in social media and generally anything that will make their work or chores simpler.
 Web automation productivity tools like Zapier and IFTTT are sure to have seen the bulk of their early users from this generational cohort.
-They usually also know a thing or two about troubleshooting systems and they thrive on making use of technology to help them complete work projects or tasks (usually during or after work hours).
+They usually also know a thing or two about troubleshooting systems and thrive on making use of technology to help them complete work projects or tasks (usually during or after work hours).

 As a generation, Millennials: